sthickpennyryan/sql_datawarehouse_analytics/README.md

 # sql_datawarehouse_analytics

-EDA and advanced analytics on already established Data warehouse.
+This projects builds upon a data warehouse build in a previous project.

-Cleansing process can be seen at: https://github.com/sthickpennyryan/sql_data_warehouse_project
+With the process of creating the ware house including truncutate and insert as well as data cleaning,  can be seen at: https://github.com/sthickpennyryan/sql_data_warehouse_project

+It involves:
+      - EDA
+      - Advanced analytics
+      - Report making

 All project files as a result of this cleansing are contained within the Project files folder:
       Bronze files represent the original files, loading in information from source data and inserting and truncating into tables